antonkurenkov/Nitka-test/README.md

 ## Run

-Just hit the `run.py` file in the main folder for the Flask server to start.
+Just hit the `run.py` in the main folder for server to start.
-The application could be accessed on `http://localhost:5000`.
+The app be accessed on `http://localhost:5000`.

 ## Usage